-Finnish and Polish consumer loans include limited credit as unpaid loans are sold to collection agencies.
-Currently Finnish loans are sold at 70% of the remaining open loan capital and Polish loans are sold at price of 30%.
+With Finnish, Polish, Swedish and Danish peer-to-peer loans the credit risk has been limited by selling the unpaid loans to credit agengies.
+The selling prices vary with different markets, for example for Finnish loans it is 53% and Polish 30% at the moment.
 In addition, Finnish consumers are offered a payment protection insurance for unemployment, long-term sick leave and death which provides an additional security for repayments.
 Business loans include at least an entrepreneur's own personal guarantee and often a collateral such as real estate or enterprise mortgage to reduce credit risk.

 The interest rate risk of the loans is related to borrower paying back his loan in advance which leads the investor losing the future interest receivables from the rest of the loan period.
 On the other hand, the investor has only made a profit on the loan and can automatically re-invest the loan capital back to another loan.
 All the loans have fixed interest rates which protects investor from the market fluctuation.

 The liquidity risk has been reduced by the secondary market enabling investors to liquidate their loan portfolios by selling loans to other investors.

 The risk emerges when a borrower is living in a different currency zone because the exchange rate may change during the loan period.